Skip to main content Skip to local navigation

 Apply to join this exciting chance to share your love of astronomy in the wonderful outdoors of the dark sky site at Killarney provincial park with live, in-person tours as well as remote events.

-Follow along with all the adventures from last year at Killarney Park with the Astronomer in Residence Blog 2023.
-Note that a limited number of stipends (at $400 per week) are available for this season.
+Follow along with recent adventures at Killarney Park with the Astronomer in Residence Blog.
+Note that the 2024 season has ended but 2025 will have a limited number of stipends (at $400 per week).
 If you apply, make sure to indicate in the form if this is a limiting factor in your application.
+2025 applications will open in February.

 Astrophotography by Bruce Waters using the Killarney Park Observatory Telescopes.